The 1960's with Bill Hurd, Ben Finley, and Percy Pierre

 Campus Policing

-Black @ ND is a talk show that will discuss the experiences, successes, and challenges of the University of Notre Dame’s African American students, current and alumni, and the steps taken to survive in a community that lacks representation of color.
+Black@ND is a talk show that discusses the experiences, successes, and challenges of the University of Notre Dame’s African American students, current and alumni, and the steps taken to survive in a community that lacks representation of color.
 It is our job to discuss the difficult topics and have honest perspectives followed by ways of improvement with aims to build a better community.
-For today’s topic, host Emorja Roberson ’17 is joined by Police Chief Keri Kei Shibata.
+Host Emorja Roberson ’17 M.S.M., ’22 Ph.D. is joined by Police Chief Keri Kei Shibata to talk about campus policing at the University of Notre Dame.

 On September 16, 2020, the Notre Dame Police Department issued an equity in policing report.